Updated 12th November 2020

 Give the number of gifts for each birthday year.
 These only need to be small, i.e. lottery ticket, pack of favourite sweets, new biro, note pad, little bottle of fizz etc.

 Something as simple as a top-quality sketching pencil and pad beautiful wrapped would be perfect for somebody that loves to sketch and doodle.
 Or maybe a paint palette, brush and pad for somebody that is considering taking up a spot of painting?

-Fingerless gloves for somebody that gets chilly hands, maybe when they are typing so still needs the freedom of their magical fingers.
+Fingerless gloves for somebody that gets chilly hands, but maybe needs to have their fingers exposed to complete

 Handmade and Homemade

-*Fill jars with their favourite sweets or biscuits.
-Even buying ready-made biscuits that you can decorate with melted chocolate and pop into a nice jar.
-I picked up these gluten free ginger biscuits from Lidl (they do contain gluten free oats) and decorated them with some melted *dark chocolate, allowed them to set and popped them into this little Kiln jar…..the fancy ribbon I then added, rather stole the show!!
+Gifts don’t have to cost a lot.
+Fill nice jars with sweets, biscuits or any other treats that fit in there.
+Even buying ready-made biscuits that can be decorated with melted chocolate would work.
+I picked up these gluten free ginger biscuits from Lidl (they do contain gluten free oats) and decorated them with some melted *dark chocolate, allowed them to set and popped them into this little Kiln jar and tied a ribbon around the top.

-Rustle up some homemade cakes!
-On a couple of occasions I’ve made these gluten free carrot cake cupcakes to give to my friends and they’ve loved them!
+Why not rustle up some homemade cakes?
+On a couple of occasions I’ve made these gluten free carrot cake cupcakes to give to friends.
+They were a welcome gift.

 *Make their favourite chutney jam lemon curd.
 Or whip up some truffles or fudge and transfer into a gorgeous container or arrange on a beautiful china plate that would also be given as part of the gift.